Lecture 3: Memory Safety Vulnerabilities¶

 - Write malicious

-at a known memory address - Overwrite the RIP with the address of the
+shellcodeat a known memory address - Overwrite the RIP with the address of the

-can be written and the RIP can be overwritten in the same function call (e.g.gets
+shellcodecan be written and the RIP can be overwritten in the same function call (e.g.gets), like in the previous example

 - Often, the